kartikey-codes/FTPdemo/combined website/Readme.md

-### Combined Website for downloading/uploading on a FTP server through a single website
+### Combined Website for downloading/uploading to a FTP server